nickswalker/gpsr-command-understanding/README.md

 ### Testing

+To see a model's output on a data file, use the `predict command`

+    allennlp predict --archive-path results/ --include-package gpsr_semantic_parser

 You can poke at a trained model through the browser using AllenNLP as well

     python -m allennlp.service.server_simple \